 Barker Dam Nature Trail is an easy interpretive loop that leads to a lovely hidden pool in Joshua Tree National Park.
 This small lake attracts an array of animal life in an arid high-desert environment where water is exceedingly scarce.
 Barker Dam (also called Big Horn Dam) was constructed by cowboys in the early 1900s in order to water cattle.
 Remnants from these early cattle-ranching days are still visible from the trail near the dam.

-With a distance of only 1.3 miles, this loop trail is good for all skill levels and a great option for families.
+With a distance of only 1.3 miles, this loop trail is good for all skill levels and one of the best hikes in Joshua Tree National Park.
 A collection of ancient petroglyphs is also available along the trail and provide another point of interest for visitors.
 That being said, the trail is fairly popular so plan accordingly.
 I recommend visiting on a weekday or in the late afternoon to avoid the crowds.

 Please note: There are some steps on this trail and it is not suitable for wheelchairs or strollers.
 Dogs are not allowed.